wberman27/web-sprint-challenge-advanced-react/interview_answers.md

 3. Define stateful logic.

-    Stateful logic is the process of setting up state within a component.
+    Stateful logic is the process of setting up state within a hook that can be used within multiple components.

 4. What are the three step of creating a successful test?
 What is done in each phase?

     The three steps of creating a successful test are Arrange, Act, and Assert.
-Arrange is the
+Arrange is the render of element to the DOM, Act is a query for a specific node, and Assert is the expectation that the node has rendered and has been successful.